afair/email_address/README.md

-  :mx                 Ensure host is configured with DNS MX records :a                  Ensure host is known to DNS (A Record) :syntax             Validate by syntax only, no Network verification :connect            Attempt host connection (not implemented, BAD!)
+  :mx                 Ensure host is configured with DNS MX records :a                  Ensure host is known to DNS (A Record) :syntax             Validate by syntax only, no Network verification
+  :connect            Attempt host connection (Dangerous: Do not use)

 * host_size:          1..253,
   A range specifying the size limit of the host part,